-For Block IIR/IIR M SVs in the Autonav mode, the URA shall be defined to mean "no better than X meters", with "X" as defined above for each URA index.
+For Block IIR/IIR-M SVs in the Autonav mode, the URA shall be defined to mean "no better than X meters", with "X" as defined above for each URA index.

-The nominal URA value (X) is suitable for use as a conservative prediction of the RMS signal-in-space (SIS) range errors for accuracy-related purposes in the pseudorange domain (e.g., measurement de-weighting, receiver autonomous integrity monitoring (RAIM), figure of merit (FOM) computations).
-Integrity properties of the URA are specified with respect to the scaled (multiplied by either 4.42 or 5.73 as appropriate) upper bound values of the URA index (see 20.3.3.1).
+The nominal URA value (X) is suitable for use as a conservative prediction of the RMS signal-in-space (SIS) range errors for accuracy-related purposes in the pseudorange domain (e.g., measurement de-weighting, receiver autonomous

-URA accounts for SIS contributions to user range error which include, but are not limited to, the following: LNAV LSB representation/truncation error; the net effect of LNAV clock correction polynomial error and code phase error in the transmitted signal for single-frequency L1C/A, L1P(Y), L2P(Y), or dual-frequency P(Y) users who correct the code phase as described in Section 20.3.3.3; LNAV ephemeris error; anisotropic antenna errors; and signal deformation error.
+URA accounts for SIS contributions to user range error which include, but are not limited to, the following: LNAV LSB representation/truncation error; the net effect of LNAV clock correction polynomial error and code phase error in the transmitted signal for single-frequency L1C/A, L1P(Y), L2P(Y), or dual-frequency P(Y) users who correct the code phase as described in Section 20.3.3.3.3; LNAV ephemeris error; anisotropic antenna errors; and signal deformation error.
 URA does not account for user range error contributions due to the inaccuracy of the broadcast ionospheric data parameters used in the single-frequency ionospheric model or for other atmospheric effects.